 Compulsory winding up of a company—the process and procedure

-Court appointments-the procedure
+Court appointments of administrators—the procedure

-For further reading on service generally of insolvency proceedings issued within existing insolvency proceedings, see Practice Note: Service of documents in insolvency proceedings—how service is effected, what needs to be served and when.
+For further reading on service generally of insolvency proceedings issued within existing insolvency proceedings, see Practice Note: Service of documents in insolvency proceedings—how service is effected, what needs to be served and

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Take a free trial